United States House of Representatives: 20th century

 The speakership reached its zenith during the term of Republican Joseph Gurney Cannon, from 1903 to 1911.
 The speaker's powers included chairmanship of the influential Rules Committee and the ability to appoint members of other House committees.
-However, these powers were curtailed in the "Revolution of 1910" because of the efforts of Democrats and dissatisfied Republicans who opposed Cannon's heavy-handed tactics.
+This influence was curtailed in the "Revolution of 1910", a set of reforms enacted by Democrats and dissatisfied Republicans who opposed Speaker Cannon's heavy-handed tactics.
+This influence was restored to an extent in the 1970s to take power away from committees.

 The Democratic Party dominated the House of Representatives during the Franklin D. Roosevelt administration between 1933 and 1945, often winning over two-thirds of the seats.
-Both Democrats and Republicans were in power at various times during the next decade.
+Both Democrats and Republicans were in power at times during the next decade.
 The Democratic Party maintained control of the House from 1955 until 1995.
-In the mid-1970s, members passed major reforms that strengthened the power of subcommittees at the expense of committee chairs and allowed party leaders to nominate committee chairs.
+In the mid-1970s, members passed major reforms that strengthened the power of subcommittees at the expense of committee chairs, and allowed party leaders to nominate committee chairs.

 These actions were taken to undermine the seniority system, and to reduce the ability of a small number of senior members to obstruct legislation they did not favor.
-There was also a shift from the 1990s to greater control of the legislative program by the majority party; the power of party leaders (especially the speaker) grew considerably.
+There was a shift from the 1990s to greater control of the legislative program by the majority party.
+The power of party leaders, especially the speaker, grew considerably.

 According to historian Julian E. Zelizer, the majority Democrats minimized the number of staff positions available to the minority Republicans, kept them out of decision-making, and gerrymandered their home districts.
-Republican Newt Gingrich argued American democracy was being ruined by the Democrats' tactics and that the GOP had to destroy the system before it could be saved.
+Republican Newt Gingrich argued that American democracy was being ruined by the Democrats' tactics and that the GOP had to destroy the system before it could be saved.
 Cooperation in governance, says Zelizer, would have to be put aside until they deposed Speaker Wright and regained power.

 Gingrich brought an ethics complaint which led to Wright's resignation in 1989.
 Gingrich gained support from the media and good government forces in his crusade to persuade Americans that the system was, in Gingrich's words, "morally, intellectually and spiritually corrupt".
 Gingrich followed Wright's successor, Democrat Tom Foley, as speaker after the Republican Revolution of 1994 gave his party control of the House.

-Gingrich attempted to pass a major legislative program, the Contract with America and made major reforms of the House, notably reducing the tenure of committee chairs to three two-year terms.
+Gingrich attempted to pass a major legislative program, the Contract with America, and made major reforms of the House, notably reducing the tenure of committee chairs to three two-year terms.
 Many elements of the Contract did not pass Congress, were vetoed by President Bill Clinton, or were substantially altered in negotiations with Clinton.
 After Republicans held control in the 1996 election, however, Clinton and the Gingrich-led House agreed on the first balanced federal budget in decades, along with a substantial tax cut.